grandes-ecoles

 Prove that the total variance of $X$ is equal to that of $Y$.

-Q21 Discrete Random Variables Covariance Matrix and Multivariate Expectation View
+Q21 Measures of Location and Spread Covariance Matrix and Multivariate Expectation View

 Let $D = \operatorname{diag}(\lambda_1, \ldots, \lambda_n)$ be a diagonal matrix whose diagonal coefficients $\lambda_i$ are all positive.
 Prove the existence of a discrete random variable $Z$ with values in $\mathcal{M}_{n,1}(\mathbb{R})$ such that $\Sigma_Z = D$.

-Q22 Discrete Random Variables Covariance Matrix and Multivariate Expectation View
+Q22 Measures of Location and Spread Covariance Matrix and Multivariate Expectation View

 Let $A \in \mathcal{S}_n(\mathbb{R})$ be a symmetric matrix whose eigenvalues are positive.
 Prove the existence of a discrete random variable $Y$ with values in $\mathcal{M}_{n,1}(\mathbb{R})$ such that $\Sigma_Y = A$.

-Q23 Discrete Random Variables Covariance Matrix and Multivariate Expectation View
+Q23 Linear combinations of normal random variables Covariance Matrix and Multivariate Expectation View

 We consider $n$ discrete random variables $Y_1, \ldots, Y_n$ with random vector $Y$ and covariance matrix $\Sigma_Y$.
 Let $U = \left(\begin{array}{c} u_1 \\ \vdots \\ u_n \end{array}\right)$ in $\mathcal{M}_{n,1}(\mathbb{R})$.
 We define the discrete random variable $X = U^\top Y$.